Rules & eligibility criteria

-- A special recognition prize, the Special General Public, Prize will allow Awards' website visitors to identify their preferred option among the nine finalist projects.
+- A special recognition prize, the Special General Public Prize, will allow the Awards' website visitors to identify their preferred option among the nine finalist projects.

 All applicants will receive a notification of whether their submitted projects are eligible.

-- Pre-selected projects will be informed and invited to join the database of best practice by the end of November.
+- Preselected projects will be informed and invited to join the database of best practices by the end of November.
 Unsuccessful applicants will also be notified by email around the same time.

 - Finalists selected by the jury will receive an invitation to attend the Awards ceremony and networking event ((taking place in Brussels on 29 January 2015) in order to present their project.
 The invitation, together with advice concerning the presentations finalists will be expected to make, during the Awards ceremony and networking event, will be sent by mid-December.